What’s it Cost to Manage Policies and Procedures?

 Soft Costs of Managing Policies and Procedures

 Soft costs consist mainly of your employees’ time — the worker-hours you spend within the organization preparing, printing, collating, fixing, distributing, training, searching, maintaining, and answering questions about your policies, procedures, forms, and other documents.
-This is probably the most expensive piece of your policies and procedures system; hence, it’s where automating policies and procedures management will likely make the biggest difference in your cost.
+This is probably the most expensive piece of your policies and procedures system (not counting the cost to write policies and procedures); hence, it’s where automating policies and procedures management will likely make the biggest difference in your cost.

 - Writing new policies, procedures, and forms for new and existing processes;